Skip to content

 Celery

-This includes the celery stalks, leaves, seeds and the root.
-Usually found in celery salt, salads, some meat products, soups and stock cubes.
+This includes celery stalks, leaves, seeds and the root.
+Celery is usually found in celery salt, salads, some meat products, soups and stock cubes.

 What to look for on the label